ianjonsen/aniMotum/README.md

 issues, you may find a solution in the excellent documentation here [glmmTMB](https://github.com/glmmTMB/glmmTMB).
-Alternatively, if you don’t care to have the very latest version then installing from R-Universe is the preferred apporach.
-R-Universe automatically builds binariy package versions for all common platforms, so you won’t have to worry about compiler software or issues!
+Alternatively, if you don’t care to have the very latest version then installing from R-Universe is the preferred approach.
+R-Universe automatically builds binary package versions for all common platforms, so you won’t have to worry about compiler software or issues!

 ## Usage